 Cresco is a very small town located in the state of Pennsylvania.
 With a population of 2,874 people and just one neighborhood, Cresco is the 509th largest community in Pennsylvania.

-Cresco is a blue-collar town, with 37.49% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Cresco, you'll notice that it is more blue-collar than most other communities in America.
+37.49% of Cresco’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cresco is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Cresco who work in personal care services (12.12%), maintenance occupations (11.77%), and management occupations (10.30%).

 Also of interest is that Cresco has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Cresco is nearly on par with the US average for all cities of 21.84%: 19.16% of adults 25 and older in Cresco have a bachelor's degree or advanced degree.
+The education level of Cresco citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.16% of adults 25 and older in Cresco have a college degree.

 The per capita income in Cresco in 2022 was $41,399, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $165,596 for a family of four.